-Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation
+Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

-Game of chance for members of a community organisation to play for a prize solely for the purpose of social bonding and recreation.
+All games of chance for members of a community organisation to play for a prize solely for the purpose of social bonding and recreation.

-2. Who is eligible for this licence?
+2. Who is eligible for the CGS Licence?

-1. A club, co-operative society, mutual benefit organisation, trade union, or incorporated body other than a corporation that returns profits to its members that is a religious organisation or operates a business of a recreation club or similar business; or
+1. A club, co-operative society, mutual benefit organisation, trade union, or incorporated body other than a corporation that returns profits to its members, that in any case:

 • at least 10 members;